4 people x 4 totally different Industries = WOW

 Monica; Stay curious and stay humble!

-Wise words need, as we moved on to the coffee break discussing organization, performance and future.
+Wise words need, as we moved on to the coffee break discussing organisation, performance and future.
 All of us having lots and lots of ideas and inspiration from all workshops, executive panel and keynote speaker, not to mention the networking in a friendly and including way so typical for ISPI EMEA.